-The composition of the Nomination Committee and the attendance of the one meeting of the Nomination Committee during the year ended 31 December 2022 is set out below:
+The Nomination Committee currently comprises three Independent Non-executive Directors.
+The composition of the Nomination Committee and the attendance of the one meeting of the Nomination Committee during the year ended 31 December 2023 is set out below:

-Mr. Zhang Jingzhang (Chairman of Committee) 1/1
+Mr. Zhang Jingzhang (resigned on 21 August 2023) 1/1

-Mr. Guo Yonghui 1/1
+Mr. Guo Yonghui (Chairman) (appointed as

+Chairman of Committee on 21 August 2023) 1/1

 Ms. Yu Junxian 1/1

+Mr. Lou Baijun (appointed as member on 21 August 2023) 0/0

-The Nomination Committee has reviewed the structure, size, composition and diversity of the Board, and assessed the independence of Independent Non-executive Directors and made recommendations on re-election of directors at general meetings.
+The Nomination Committee has reviewed the structure, size, composition and diversity of the Board, and assessed the independence of Independent Non-executive Directors and made recommendations on re-election of directors at general meetings and made recommendations to the Board on the appointment of new directors of the Company.